-Managing risks is something we all do every day, mostly without even thinking about it.
+Managing and assessing risks is something we all do every day, mostly without even thinking about it.
 When the complexity increases beyond our everyday experiences, such as risks faced by a business or a big project, a more formal approach is needed.
 However, it really isn’t difficult.

 Different kinds of risks need different assessments in terms of the questions to ask or the exact technique you use, but the overall risk management process is the same.
 Essentially, the steps are as follows:

 - Establish the context – what activities are we talking about?
 What are you trying to do?